 The Steadicam Shot

-Operating a Steadicam is one of the most difficult jobs on a movie set, but it is also one the most rewarding.
-For a typical Steadicam shot, a cameraman must follow a predetermined path, while simultaneously adjusting the camera and avoiding any obstacles, all the while supporting more than 60 pounds of camera equipment.
+Operating a Steadicam is one of the most difficult jobs on a movie set, but perhaps one of the most rewarding.
+For a typical Steadicam shot, a camera operator must follow a predetermined path, while simultaneously adjusting the camera and avoiding any obstacles, all the while supporting more than 70 pounds (32 kilograms) of camera equipment.
 (The Ultra2 model's iso-elastic arm has a camera capacity of up to 70 pounds.)

-The job requires a good deal of physical stamina and technical skill, but it also calls for a good sense of shot composition.
+The job requires a good deal of physical stamina, technical skill and a good sense of shot composition.
 The director plans the shot, but the Steadicam operator makes it happen.

 One of the most common uses of the Steadicam is to track actors as they move around obstacles or rough ground.
 Typically, the operator will walk ahead of the actors, shooting them from the front as they walk and talk.
-For this sort of shot, the operator may walk backwards through the scene, with the help of other crew members.
+For this sort of shot, the operator may walk backward through the scene, with the help of other crew members.
 Or he or she may walk forward, with the camera pointing behind him or her.
 Or, heck, he or she may hop on a Segway traveling at a good clip, dismount, sprint up a ramp and then do a 360 around the point of interest (see the related YouTube video here).
-For these shots, and most any other shot, the director, the crew and the operator will all work together to figure out the best approach.
+For these shots, and most any other, the director, the crew and the operator will all work together to figure out the best approach.

-Most professional Steadicam operators work freelance, renting themselves as well as their equipment out as a complete package.
-When a scene in a film calls for a Steadicam shot, the filmmakers will select a Steadicam operator based on his or her past work.
-Most established Steadicam operators are members of the Steadicam Operators Association (SOA), founded in 1988 by Garrett Brown.
-In addition to representing hundreds of Steadicam operators, the SOA holds regular Steadicam training workshops.
+Many professional Steadicam operators work freelance, renting themselves as well as their equipment out as a complete package.
+When a scene in a film calls for a Steadicam shot, the filmmakers will select an experienced operator based on his or her past work.
+Many established Steadicam operators are members of the Steadicam Operators Association (SOA), founded in 1988 by Garrett Brown.
+In addition to representing hundreds of Steadicam operators, the SOA holds regular training workshops.
 Tiffen, the company that manufactures Steadicams, also organizes training sessions.